 Great insights on the hottest topics in talent.
-This pack includes the Engagement issue, Performance issue, Culture issue and Female Talent (2) issue.
+This pack includes digital versions of the Engagement issue, Performance issue, Culture issue and Female Talent (2) issue.

 A must-read collection for anyone who wants to manage talent better.
-This pack includes our Feedback issue, Potential issue, Creative Talent issue and the Dark Side issue.
+This pack includes digital versions of our Feedback issue, Potential issue, Creative Talent issue and the Dark Side issue.

 Our Culture Issue tells you how to better manage your company's culture through insightful articles by Ed Schein, Jon Katzenbach, Dave Ulrich and other top thinkers in the field.